even4void/aliquote/content/post/isbc31.md

 ![](/img/20100903140638.png)

 Turning back to the talk, the author presents an algorithm for Local Sparse Bump Hunting (LSBH) which I roughly summarize as: (1) use CART for partitioning the input space, (2) use (local) sPCA followed by a rotation, and a test for identifying local, which, if positive, is followed by PRIM, (3) aggregation of the results.
 This does not make any MVN assumption.
 In short, LSBH is a combination of greedy and patient methods, going recursively and locally.
-It should be available as an R package (lshb).
+It should be available as an R package (`lshb`).

-## Identifying snp interactions by cluster-localized sparse logistic regression (H. Binder)
+## Identifying SNP interactions by cluster-localized sparse logistic regression (H. Binder)

 The author is interested in studying main and epistatic effects in genomic studies, especially SNPs data.
 Here, the data set under consideration was composed of 312,624 SNPs genotyped on N=1272 patients (336 cases, 936 controls) in a clinical trial on urinary bladder cancer.

-[Harald Binder](http://www.imbi.uni-freiburg.de/biom/index.php?showEmployee=binderh) has already made great work in the domain of boosting regression and localized classification, especially
+[Harald Binder](http://www.imbi.uni-freiburg.de/biom/index.php?showEmployee=binderh) has already made great work in the domain of boosting regression and localized classification, especially:

 1. Tutz, G. and Binder, H. (2007).
 Boosting ridge regression. *Computational Statistics & Data Analysis* *51*: 6044-6059.
 2. Tutz, G. and Binder, H. (2005).
 Localized classification. *Statistics and Computing* *15*: 155-166.

 He also worked on GAMs and a nice review is available online: [Fitting Generalized Additive Models: A Comparison of Methods](http://www.fdm.uni-freiburg.de/publications-preprints/preprints/papers/pre93.pdf).
 He also authored the [GAMBoost](http://cran.r-project.org/web/packages/GAMBoost/) package.

 Here the talk deals with sparse regression modeling where we first make use of a clustering approach to identify covariates locally unimportant for prediction, then we fit a final local model.
-In short, it relies on a sparse fit by componentwise lokelihood-based boosting, where the number of boosting steps is chosen by 10-fold CV.
+In short, it relies on a sparse fit by component-wise likelihood-based boosting, where the number of boosting steps is chosen by 10-fold CV.
 This extends the work from Friedman and Meulman (2004) who presented a distance-based algorithm to cluster attribute value data (JRSS B *66(4)*: 815-849).
-A preprint of this article is available [here](http://www-stat.stanford.edu/~jhf/ftp/cosa.pdf) <i class="fa fa-chain-broken fa-1x"></i> .
+A preprint of this article is available [here](http://www-stat.stanford.edu/~jhf/ftp/cosa.pdf) (PDF).

-The R package SNPLClust should implement this statistical framework soon.
+The R package `SNPLClust` should implement this statistical framework soon.

 ## Detection of epistatic interactions in schizophrenic children (I. Ruczinski)

-The slides are available on Ruczinski's website, <http://biostat.jhsph.edu/~iruczins> <i class="fa fa-chain-broken fa-1x"></i>.
+The slides are available on Ruczinski's website, <http://biostat.jhsph.edu/~iruczins>.

 Ingo Ruczinski has made great effort for developing the use of logic regression in epidemiological studies, with a particular emphasis on SNP data.
 Among the R packages he authored, there are: